lukuenya/Thesis/README.md

 - Classification (binary: 0 for healthy and 1 for frail)
    - Score type: FRIED -> 'Fried_State'
    - Score type: FRAGIRE18 -> 'Frailty_State_GFST'
-- Regression (continuous: score value)
+- Regression (continuous: score value) : NOT USED IN THIS PROJECT
    - Score type: FRIED -> 'Fried_Score_FRIED_TOTAL_Version_1'
    - Score type: FRAGIRE18 -> 'Frailty_Score_FRAGIRE18_SQ001'

 ## Data Preprocessing
 1. Feature Selection and Engineering
    - Removal of highly correlated features (list in config.py)
+   - Missing values :
-   - Missing values are handled in 'X' are handled natively by models (if applicable) and in 'y' respective rows are dropped.
+      - Option 1 : handled in 'X' by models (if applicable) but in 'y' respective rows are dropped.
+      - Option 2 : imputed by the Cross-validation based KNN imputer.
+   - Class Imbalance :
+      - Option 1 : handled by models (if applicable) by adjusting class weights.
+      - Option 2 : SMOTE + Tomek Links.
+      - Option 3 : Holdout method (80% train, 20% test) with random resampling.

 2. Data Splitting